rvasin/dubdog/README.md

 dubdog 'C:\Books' pdf,djvu,epub,fb2
 ```

-Current version compares files by file's MD5 hash.
+Current version compares files by file's MD5 hash by default.
+Optionally it's possible to use CRC32 hash by specifying -a crc32 in command line.

 Boost and OpenSSL libraries are used for reading the files and computing the hashes.